lnynhi02/Stream-Processing-Pipeline/README.md

 ** **
         python src/kafka_stream.py

-Now, you can come to Postgres to see the output tables.
-Try querying 1 table to see the data.
+Now, you can access PostgreSQL to view the output tables.
+Try querying one of the tables to see the data.

-Thank you very much for following along with me.
-You can inbox me if you have any questions.
-Hope you have fun when running the project.
-Thank you!
+## Summary
+Throughout this guide, we’ve thoroughly examined each component of the pipeline, setting up Kafka for data streaming, from processing data with Spark to storing it in PostgreSQL.
+The incorporation of Docker simplifies the Kaffka setup.

+It's important to note that while this setup is ideal for learning and small-scale projects, scaling it for production use would require additional considerations, particularly regarding security and performance optimization.
+Future enhancements could include integrating advanced data processing techniques,expanding the pipeline to incorporate more complex data sources.